-Check out my experience about Mount Pulag.
+Check out my experience with Mount Pulag.
 The first time I hiked, it was a total heartbreak!
 But on my second, God, it was heaven!

 When is the best time to hike Osmeña Peak?

-It is best to hike the Osmeña peak around 4:30pm until sunset.
-It is also great to catch the sunrise, but the fog likely appear more likely during the morning.
+It is best to hike the Osmeña peak from around 4:30pm until sunset.
+It is also great to catch the sunrise, but the fog likely appears more likely during the morning.
 During the sunset and sunrise, the rugged hills of the Osmeña peaks turn golden.

 How to get to Osmeña Peak?